Homefield Preparatory School

 Homefield Preparatory School (or simply Homefield) is a 3–13 private boys preparatory day school in Sutton, Greater London, England established in 1870.

 In the early years of its history, it was described as "A Preparatory School for the Sons of Gentlemen” and as giving “carefully graduated preparation for Public Schools and Royal Navy, either on the classical or on the modern side”.

-House system

-The school has a house system consisting of five 'Houses', which are named after former headmasters with the exception of Ellis which is named for Mr. J 'Bert' and Dragons which is named for the mythical creatures.
-Ellis who assisted with the move to the current site in the 1960s.
-Ellis was introduced to the school by one of the Governors, Frank Williamson, who saved the situation by lending money to the school on most generous terms.
-They each have a colour representing them.